mnhock/swcs/README.md

 ## SWCS

+SWCS - **Software Craftsmanship and Clean Code** - is a course offered at the Technische Hochschule Nürnberg and Hochschule Ansbach.
+The program aims to deepen students' knowledge and practical skills in software quality, and familiarize them with tools and procedures used in industry.

-Code for the course **Software Craftsmanship and Clean Code** at the universities:
+This repository containts the code for the course **Software Craftsmanship and Clean Code** at the universities:

 * https://www.th-nuernberg.de/
 * https://www.hs-ansbach.de/